Harry Farr and the Limits of Understanding Shell Shock in the First World War

 In 2006, under the Armed Forces Act, Farr was among 306 soldiers granted a posthumous pardon.
 The decision acknowledged that many of those executed were suffering from conditions that were not properly understood or treated at the time, and that the convictions should no longer stand.

 The decision was welcomed by surviving family members.
-Farr’s daughter, Gertrude Harris, then aged 93, said:
+Farr’s daughter, Gertrude Harris, then aged 93, expressed her relief:

 About This Research